jaiswalkpraveen/GalytixProtractor/README.md

 For the second phase of the interview process we would like to ask you to attempt a short assignment that would help us to evaluate your test-planning and automation skills.

-You will be required to create a high level test-plan for this angular app
+You will be required to create a high level test-plan for this angular app.

 We ask you to include the  test plan:

 - The “Browse jobs” page
-- All the pages behind the links in the central section of the page (6 links – one for each job)
+- All the pages behind the links in the central section of the page (Please note that the list of jobs changes randomly when reloading the page.
+Please think about how to test an unknown number of items)
-- The job application process for each individual job advertised on the website.
+- The job application process for each job advertised on the website.
 “Apply Now” button and the pop-up form.
 (Go ahead and submit the form, this is just a test app, the request doesn't go anywhere)

 Once the test plan is ready please use protractor, or any other javascript automation testing framework you are comfortable with, to create tests.